atheermoh/bee-flightpath-reconstruction/README.md

 # Bee Flight Path Reconstruction with Probabilistic Regression

 This project reconstructs the 2D flight path of bumblebees from noisy directional sensor readings using probabilistic modelling and regularised linear regression with Gaussian basis functions.
-It was originally developed as part of the **COM4509/6509 – Machine Learning and Adaptive Intelligence** module at the **University of Sheffield**. :contentReference[oaicite:3]{index=3}
+It was originally developed as part of the **Machine Learning and Adaptive Intelligence** module at the **University of Sheffield**.

 ## Problem Overview

 A bee flies in a 2D field while four fixed detectors periodically measure only the **bearing** (direction) of the bee, not its distance.
 For each flight path we have:

 - **truepath**: 100 time-stamped ground-truth positions over 30 seconds
-- **observations**: a set of rows `[time, detector_x, detector_y, bearing_x, bearing_y]` describing each detector reading :contentReference[oaicite:4]{index=4}
+- **observations**: a set of rows `[time, detector_x, detector_y, bearing_x, bearing_y]` describing each detector reading
 The goal is to **infer the bee’s continuous trajectory** from these partial, noisy observations.

 ---